Services and Procedures

 Understanding the Arthrogram

-An arthrogram is an imaging test used to inspect a joint for reasons for pain, including tears and other damage.
+An arthrogram is an imaging test used to inspect a joint for causes of pain, including tears or other damage.

 How it Works

-Contrast dye is injected into the affected joint using a long, thin needle.
-An X-ray is then taken of the joint in several positions, to get a clear view of possible problems.
+Contrast dye is injected into the affected joint.
+X-rays are then used to show the joint in different positions to get a better view of possible problems.

 Why it’s Used